gpadolina/TimeSeries-notes/TimeSeries/10 - ForecastingHierarchicalOrGroupedTimeSeries.md

 ![equation](https://github.com/gpadolina/TimeSeries-notes/blob/master/TimeSeries/Equations/Forecast%20reconciliation.png)

 where R = SP is a "projection" or a "reconciliation matrix."
 That is, it take the incoherent base forecast yh and reconciles them to produce coherent forecast yh.

+In general, we could use other P matrices and then R will be combining and reconciling all the base forecasts in order to produce coherent forecasts.

+In fact, we can find the optimal P matrix to give the most accurate reconciled forecasts.